 Crack affects different neurotransmitters in the brain, primarily dopamine, which plays a role in the reward system of the brain.
 Normally, without drugs, dopamine gets released and reabsorbed, which is a process called dopamine reuptake.
 However, cocaine blocks the process of reabsorption, and the dopamine remains active on the neural synapses overloading the dopamine receptors with intense euphoria and confidence.
 Yet, the pleasurable effects are short-lived, which leads to immediate cravings and binge consumption—which is why the timing for a crack cocaine intervention is crucial.

-Organizing Intervention for Crack Addiction and Treatment
+Organizing Family Intervention for Crack Addiction and Treatment

 Plan and contact an interventionist—family members and friends propose an intervention and begin to form a plan and intervention group.
 The first step is to consult with a professional, such as a certified interventionist.
 Interventions are highly charged situations with the potential to cause anger, betrayal, and resentment.
 Anyone involved with the intervention will start to gather the necessary people for the intervention, which is where a professional interventionist helps.
 Much of the initial planning takes place, and the interventionist is working with the family.